Toru Takahashi (racing driver)

 Toru Takahashi (高橋徹, Takahashi Tōru) was a Japanese race car driver.

 Career

 In 1982, he was runner-up in Japanese Formula 3.
 The following year, he ran a dual campaign, racing in the Grand Champion Series and also stepping up to Japanese Formula 2 (now Super Formula).

 Takahashi was killed in the fourth and final round of the Grand Champion Series race at Fuji Speedway, Japan, in 1983, at the age of 23.
-Exiting the high-speed Last Corner, his flat-bottomed car spun, lifted and flew off the track, slamming top-first into a crowd fence.
-One unknown female spectator also died in the accident.
+Exiting the high-speed Last Corner at around 140mph, his BMW lifted and flew off the track, hitting a catch fence and killing a female spectator.
+The race was suspended with a red flag.
+As the race had not completed three laps, the results of the first two laps of the 60 lap race were nullified for the restart, and as a result, Takahashi was declared a non-starting entrant since only those who started the restarted race could be declared starters.
 A chicane was installed in the final turn, and Hermann Tilke demolished the section in 2003 as part of a total circuit reconstruction.

 Takahashi's final position in the 1983 Japanese Formula 2 season was fifth, with 49 points.